John Brew

 John Richard Brew AM (born 19 August 1938) is an Australian public servant, engineer, educator and administrator.
 He has been recognised for significant contributions to transport as Managing Director of the Urban Transit Authority and Chief Executive of the State Rail Authority and as a consultant at national level.
 He has also been active in the field of education holding honorary positions in the Anglican school system of NSW and as an academic, and was President of the Baptist Churches of NSW and ACT.

 Early life

 John Brew was born the eldest son of Lieutenant-Commander Albert Brew RAN and Iris Brew (née Bannister).
-He was educated initially at Gosford High School and then from 1952 to 1954 North Sydney Boys High School.
+He was educated initially at Gosford High School and then from 1952 to 1954 at North Sydney Boys High School.
 Brew was granted a cadetship in civil engineering in the Way and Works Branch of the Department of Railways in 1955 and began studying part time, graduating from the University of New South Wales, with a Bachelor of Civil Engineering in 1963.
 While studying, Brew enlisted in the Royal Australian Naval Reserve, was active from 1956 to 1962.